NasrUKhan159/NasrUKhan159.github.io/Market_risk_measures_for_portfolio_management/Market_risk_measures_for_portfolio_management.md

-Here we are saying with 95% confidence that our portfolio of \$1,000,000, where equivalent amounts have been invested in Amazon, Google, Microsoft and Apple, losses will not exceed \$23,556 over a one day period.
+Here we are saying with 95% confidence that our portfolio of 1M USD where equivalent amounts have been invested in Amazon, Google, Microsoft and Apple, losses will not exceed 23,556 USD over a one day period.
 We can see that the historical VaR figure is similar to the parametric VaR figure.

 3. Monte Carlo simulation:

 For this method, we will set the number of simulations to be 20, and the number of time periods ahead to forecast, to 100.
-The initial value of the portfolio continues to be set at \$1,000,000.
+The initial value of the portfolio continues to be set at 1M USD.
 By construction of the simulation draws, the matrix $\mathbf{Z}$ will have standard normal entries so we would expect the Monte Carlo VaR estimate to be different in each run.

 ```python